kyanjd/pitwall/README.md

 A game is tied to a specific F1 season.
 The owner creates it and shares a 6-character invite code with friends.
 Within a game, each player submits one prediction per race: a 10th-place driver and a first-DNF driver.
 The two picks must be different drivers, and no two players in the same game can select the same driver for the same position — uniqueness is enforced at the database level.

 Predictions lock automatically at the official session start time.
 The game owner can manually override the first-DNF result if the automatic detection from the results data is wrong.
+Qualifying results are shown when available to aid with predictions, and race results are shown afterwards.

 ---